larstvei/Check-VTA/README.md

-The Maude prompt accepts [Maude commands](http://maude.cs.uiuc.edu/maude2-manual/html/maude-manualch18.html), of which the perhaps most useful are `frew`.
+The Maude prompt accepts [Maude commands](http://maude.cs.uiuc.edu/maude2-manual/html/maude-manualch18.html), of which the perhaps most useful are `rew`.

 We provide a number of examples in the [examples](./examples) directory, all on